majanicki/ec/lab08/report.md

 # Conclusions

 - There is a consistent trend where lower-cost solutions have higher similarities.
 This suggests that solutions closer to optimal are getting more alike each other.
+- Edge-based correlations tend to be weaker than node-based correlations, but both show strong negative trends.